2025 Nepalese Gen Z protests: 9 September

 Several political leaders and their residences were attacked.
-Former prime minister Sher Bahadur Deuba and his wife, foreign minister Arzu Rana Deuba, were injured while their house was set on fire.
+Former prime minister Sher Bahadur Deuba and his wife, foreign minister Arzu Rana Deuba, were heavily injured while their house was set on fire where protestors found large amounts of US Dollars and Nepali Rupees.
 They were handed over to the police by protestors.
 Deputy prime minister Prakash Man Singh's house and vehicle were set on fire, followed by the house of former president Bidya Devi Bhandari at Bhangal, Kathmandu.
 Former prime minister Jhala Nath Khanal's residence was also set on fire, critically injuring his wife Ravi Laxmi Chitrakar.
 The residence of Ramesh Lekhak was also set on fire in Naikap, Kathmandu.
 In Rupandehi district, the houses of local politicians Bal Krishna Khand, Bhoj Prasad Shrestha and several mayors were burned.
 In Chitwan District, the house of former prime minister Prachanda was set on fire.
 His daughter Ganga Dahal's house was also set on fire at Lalitpur.
 A person was found dead the next day in the house.
 In Hetauda, several government offices were vandalized and set on fire.
 In Karnali Province, the parliament building and the residence of chief minister Yam Lal Kandel was set on fire.
 In Biratnagar, the capital of Koshi Province, the district office and district court were set on fire, followed by the residence of the chief minister and cabinet ministers.

 The prison in Kailali district was attacked by the protestors.
 All inmates fled.
 Rabi Lamichhane was set free from the Nakhu Jail in Kathmandu, the prison was later set on fire; all prisoners fled.
 Kaski prison was also set on fire, resulting in the escape of 773 inmates.
 In Banke District, five inmates were killed after security forces opened fire during a jailbreak at a juvenile correctional facility.
 The building of the Road Department was severely damaged after being set on fire by protestors, along with the office of Commission for the Investigation of Abuse of Authority.
 The lower station of the Chandragiri Cable Car was also set on fire, along with the CG Electronics Digital Park, Balambu and Thankot Police Station.